 The Kingston L4 was used in Model T Fords from 1922 – 26, and in the TT truck from 1922 – 27.
 Here are some variations that are commonly seen.

+In 1925 model year the mixture and choke linkage was improved.
+Carburetors made during this period received a mixture needle equipped with a universal joint as seen here.
+Float bowls on later carbs have no drain and are sometimes manufactured from cast zinc.
 Notice the variations in the float bowl and the float bowl nut size.
 The center L4 carburetor is probably from 1925, it has a steel nut that is much larger than the 1923 – 24 L4 carburetor on the right.
 The 1926 L4 carburetor on the left has the same size nut as 1925, but now the nut is made from brass, and there is no drain on the float bowl.